PlayerAI/start-actix-workspace/README.md

 ```bash
 npm i -D tailwindcss@latest
 npm i -D daisyui@latest

 ```

+then, install tailwindcss.exe to one of your path.
+You are good to go.

 to generate a new project template, and install tailwincss, daisyui for frontend.